Delaware judge rules against hedge funds in BMC buyout

-WILMINGTON, Del, Oct 21 (Reuters) - A Delaware judge on Wednesday rejected hedge fund Merion Capital’s attempt to wring an extra $150 million from the 2013 sale of BMC Software Inc by going to court and arguing that a fair deal price should have been much higher.
+WILMINGTON, Del (Reuters) - A Delaware judge on Wednesday rejected hedge fund Merion Capital’s attempt to wring an extra $150 million from the 2013 sale of BMC Software Inc by going to court and arguing that a fair deal price should have been much higher.

 The case stemmed from the sale of BMC to a consortium including Bain Capital and Golden Gate Capital for $46.25 per share, for a total of $6.9 billion.